Lynda O'Connor

 About me

 I believe intuitively, we know what we need, but sometimes we find it difficult to be guided by our inner voice.
-I will work with you therapeutically to help you rediscover what it is you need, to find a way forward and feel safe to explore the changes and decisions that are right for you.
+I will work with you therapeutically to help you rediscover what it is you need, find a way forward and feel safe to explore the changes and decisions that are right for you.

-I have a specialist interest in working with the effects of loss, which is something we all experience at some point in our lives; be it the loss of a loved one, loss of a job, loss of fertility etc. Loss can be a life shattering experience and have a profound effect on our emotional-well-being, leaving us feeling alone, depressed, disorientated and empty.
+I have a specialist interest in working with the effects of loss, which is something we all experience at some point in our lives; be it the loss of a loved one, loss of a job, loss of fertility etc. Loss can be a life-shattering experience and have a profound effect on our emotional well-being, leaving us feeling alone, depressed, disorientated and empty.

 What to expect in the first session..